128technology/docs/docs/config_domain-based_web_filter.md

 ## Show Commands

-The following show commands can be used from the CLI to display the list of domains and domain categories available and in use for Domain based web Filtering.
+The following show commands can be used from the CLI to display the list of domains and domain categories available and in use for web filtering.

 `show domain-name`:
 ```